 Course Activities and Grading

-- The faculty will grade assignments and examinations within one to two weeks of receiving them and provide a grade and comments when appropriate.
+- The faculty will grade assignments within one week of receiving them and provide a grade and comments on Grading Rubric when appropriate.

-- STUDENTS MUST ACHIEVE A GRADE OF "B-" (80%), OR BETTER, IN ORDER TO PROGRESS TO THE ONE-CREDIT SCHOOL BASED COURSE WHICH FOLLOWS THIS ONLINE COURSE.
+- STUDENTS MUST ACHIEVEA GRADE OF "B-" (80%), OR BETTER, IN ORDER TO PROGRESS TO THE ONE or TWO-CREDIT SCHOOL BASED COURSE WHICH FOLLOWS THIS ONLINE COURSE.

 - Late Work Policy:

 There will be a penalty for late assignments without advance award of an extension by the assigned faculty as follows:

 - 0/no acceptance for anything submitted after day 2